a2stuff/a2d/res/notes/testplan.md

 * A RAM disk such as RAMWorks (and a ProDOS driver) or a "Slinky" memory expansion card.
 * Configuring DeskTop to install itself to the RAMCard on boot.
 This is the default but can be controlled using the Options control panel.

 * Run DeskTop on a system with RAMWorks and using RAM.DRV.SYSTEM.
-Verify that subdirectories under APPLE.MENU are copied to /RAM/DESKTOP/APPLE.MENU.
+Verify that sub-directories under APPLE.MENU are copied to /RAM/DESKTOP/APPLE.MENU.
 * Run DeskTop on a system with Slinky RAMDisk.
-Verify that subdirectories under APPLE.MENU are copied to /RAM5/DESKTOP/APPLE.MENU (or appropriate volume path).
+Verify that sub-directories under APPLE.MENU are copied to /RAM5/DESKTOP/APPLE.MENU (or appropriate volume path).

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Delete the LOCAL/DESKTOP.CONFIG file from the startup disk, if it was present.
 Go into Control Panels and change a setting.
 Verify that LOCAL/DESKTOP.CONFIG is written to the startup disk.
 * Launch DeskTop, ensure it copies itself to RAMCard.
 Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Shortcuts > Add a Shortcut, and create a new shortcut.
 Verify that LOCAL/SELECTOR.LIST is written to the startup disk.